fastforwardlabs/few-shot-text-classification/README.md

 # Few-Shot Text Classification

 This repo accompanies the Cloudera Fast Forward report [Few-Shot Text Classification](https://few-shot-text-classification.fastforwardlabs.com/).
-It provides small library to fascilitate text classification using latent text embeddings with [Sentence-BERT](https://www.sbert.net/) as well as a simple application to explore text classification in several limited-labeled-data regimes.
+It provides small library to facilitate text classification using latent text embeddings with [Sentence-BERT](https://www.sbert.net/) as well as a simple application to explore text classification in several limited-labeled-data regimes.

 The primary output of this repository is the Few-Shot Text Classification application, a prototype user interface for the latent text embedding classification method.
 It includes the ability to apply various models for both on-the-fly and few-shot classification on the AG News dataset.